aleksandar-b/blog/_posts/2026-04-12-plato-and-software-engineering.md

 published: true
 ---

-The quote in question is from **Timaeus**, which is often used to describe Plato's Forms and particulars or Being and Becoming.:
+The quote in question is from **Timaeus**, which is often used to describe Plato's distinction between Forms and particulars or Being and Becoming.:

 > "What is that which always is and has no becoming; and what is that which is always becoming and never is?".
 27a Timaeus